Berkshire sells some ResCap debt as it seeks probe

-(Reuters) - Warren Buffett’s Berkshire Hathaway Inc (BRKa.N) (BRKb.N) sold more than a third of its Residential Capital LLC bond holdings this week, shortly after calling for a probe into the mortgage lender’s pre-bankruptcy transactions.
+June 8 (Reuters) - Warren Buffett’s Berkshire Hathaway Inc sold more than a third of its Residential Capital LLC bond holdings this week, shortly after calling for a probe into the mortgage lender’s pre-bankruptcy transactions.

 Ted Weschler, a Berkshire investment manager, said his company sold its holdings of more than $500 million of unsecured ResCap bonds on June 5 and 6, according to papers filed Thursday in U.S. Bankruptcy Court in Manhattan.